dominioncfg/just-functional-read-the-docs/pages/library-components.md

 #### PostfixExpressionInMemoryEvaluator

-This is also a version of the  [Shunting Yard](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) but this time there is no compilation proccess, it will always compile and evaluate the expression.
+This is also a version of the  [Shunting Yard](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) but this time there is no compilation process, it will always compile and evaluate the expression.

 #### What Evaluator you should use